 Inflation, both real or anticipated, as well as any resulting governmental policies, could adversely affect the economy and the costs of labor, goods and services to our tenants.
 Our long-term leases and loans typically contain provisions such as rent and interest escalators that are designed to mitigate the adverse impact of inflation on the Company's results of operations.
 However, these provisions may have limited effectiveness at mitigating the risk of high levels of inflation due to contractual limits on escalation that exist in substantially all of our escalation provisions.
 Our leases are triple-net and typically require the tenant to pay all property operating expenses, and therefore, increases in property-level expenses at our leased properties generally do not directly affect us.
-However, increased operating costs resulting from inflation could have an adverse impact on our tenants' ability to pay rent or other obligations owed to us.
+However, increased operating costs resulting from inflation could have an adverse impact on our tenants if increases in their operating expenses exceed increases in their revenue, which may adversely affect our tenants' ability to pay rent or other obligations owed to us.
 An increase in our tenant's expenses and a failure of their revenues to increase at least with inflation could adversely impact our tenant's and our financial condition and our results of operations.